 The Royal Suite Class experience includes the Ultimate Beverage Package; unlimited VOOM internet access; and luxe linens and bath products in select suites.

 Getting onboard your Royal Caribbean ship is something everyone has to do but if you're a suite guest, Royal Caribbean makes the entire process a little easier.

-Let's begin with dedicated port agents to help you check in.
+Being in a suite means you will have dedicated port agents to help you check in.
 Priority check in means less time waiting to get yourself checked in compared to everyone else on the ship.

 Then you get a special area just for you to wait, often with nicer furniture and perhaps some refreshments too.
 Even before you board, you're already living the "good life" with those suite perks.

-You'll get a gold SeaPass card
+You will get a gold SeaPass card

 All guests who staying in a suite will have a gold color SeaPass card, which helps Royal Caribbean easily know if you're a suite guest or not.